 Signing Up for GitHub and Starting a Project

 When starting a new project on GitHub, you must first create an account here using your email address.

-Then, on verification of the address, the user will be automatically logged into their GitHub account.
+Then, on verification of the address, the user will be automatically logged-into their GitHub account.

 1. Creating a Repository

-After which, one is taken to the next page that allows for the creation of a repository.
+After this, one is taken to the next page that allows for the creation of a repository.
 A repository is a storage for all project files including revision history.
 Repositories are either, public or private.
 Public repositories are visible to everyone, however, the owner chooses an individual who can commit to the project.
 On the other hand, private repositories provide extra control to who can view the repositories.
 As a result, public repositories are suitable for open source software projects while private repositories are mostly suited to private or closed source projects.

 2. Adding a Branch

 In GitHub, branches are a way of working on various versions of a single repository simultaneously.
 By default, any single repository created is assigned a branch called MASTER and it is considered the final branch.
 In GitHub, branches are useful in experimenting and editing of repositories before committing them to the master (Final branch).

 For personal suitability, it is always necessary to add several other branches to suit different projects.
 Creating a branch off the master branch is the same as copying the master as it was at that instant.